 Test of Admissibility

+A good lawyer will attempt to introduce 404(b) evidence in your favor while also objecting to the prosecutor’s 404(b) evidence.
 A really good example of when to use the 404(b) evidence in your favor is if you are charged with domestic violence.
-Yes, if you have been arrested for this kind of charge multiple times than the prosecution is most likely going to use these other charges against you.
+Yes, if you have been arrested for this kind of charge multiple times then the prosecution is most likely going to use these other charges against you.
 However, if you are charged with domestic violence and the victim has been charged with domestic violence against you, then that can really help with your defense.
-It might even be reason enough for the district attorney to dismiss your case altogether because it would make for a messy trial.
+It might even be reason enough for the district attorney to make a substantially better offer or even dismiss your case altogether because it would make for a messy trial.

 Any and all evidence that will be submitted to trial is up to the discretion of a judge.
-If the judge doesn’t think that your evidence meets the above circumstances than he has the ability to keep that information out of the courtroom.
+If the judge doesn’t think that your evidence meets the above circumstances then he has the ability to keep that information out of the courtroom.
 You also should keep in mind that you can’t just throw information into court in order to make the other party look bad.
-Every case is unique, you must contact an attorney to see if a 404(b) motion is right for you.
+Every case is unique, you must contact an attorney to see if 404(b) motions are right for your case.